 Takeaway: Find a lender that offers loans designed for your specific needs.

 Next steps: Search the Bankrate personal loan marketplace to find the loan that is ideal for you and your borrowing situation.

 5. Shop around for the best personal loan rates

-One of the worst things you can do when getting a personal loan is to settle for the first offer.
-Take some time and shop around for the best possible interest rate.
+Avoid settling for the first offer you receive; instead, take some time and shop around for the best possible interest rate.
 Compare several types of lenders and loan types to get an idea of what you qualify for.